 11. Schlosskirche (Castle Church) – UNESCO WHS

 The Castle Church is best known as the location where Martin Luther apparently posted his 95 Theses.
 Constructed between 1489 and 1525 by Frederick III, the church was part of the original castle compound for the electors of Saxony.
 The church became the university’s church in 1503 with Protestant services beginning in 1524.
 The church is home to the graves for Martin Luther, Philipp Melanchthon, and Frederick III.
-I featured this city landmark here.
+I featured this city landmark in a separate post here.

 12. Stadtbäche (town streams)

 In the Middle Ages (c.
 14th-15th centuries AD/CE), the Rischebach and Trajuhnscherbach streams were diverted into the city for water-powered milling.
 Around the diverted streams were breweries, tanners, and dyers, as well as fishmongers who could keep fresh fish caught from the Elbe river.
 The city streams were closed in the late 19th-century for reasons of hygiene, but by the 1990s, plans to reopen the streams as free-flowing water through the city came to light, and by 2006, water flowed through the Altstadt along Coswiger Strasse and Collegienstrasse/Schlossstrasse.